Ultra-Processed Food and Mental Health

 Diets high in UPF provide an excess of added or ‘free’ sugars and ‘highly refined’ carbohydrates, which lack both the fibre found in whole grains, vegetables and fruits (important for gut health), and the nutrients that these unrefined sources of carbohydrate would provide.

 Many UPF foods – particularly sugar-sweetened drinks – raise blood sugar rapidly, causing surges in insulin to reduce this.
-The resulting blood sugar swings can destabilise mood and cognition.
-What's more, the idea that sugar improves mood even in the short-term turns out to be a myth, a systematic review has shown.
+Whilst it is very natural for blood sugar levels to go up and down as a result of eating food, significant blood sugar swings can destabilise mood and cognition.
+What's more, the idea that sugar improves mood even in the short-term seems to be a myth, a systematic review has shown.

 Excessive fructose in particular damages the mitochondria that provide energy to cells, as well as contributing to the metabolic problems associated with type 2 diabetes, obesity and cardiovascular disease.